greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gplogfilter.html.md

 ## <a id="section3"></a>Description

 The `gplogfilter` utility can be used to search through a Greenplum Database log file for entries matching the specified criteria.
-If an input file is not supplied, then `gplogfilter` will use the `$COORDINATOR_DATA_DIRECTORY` environment variable to locate the Greenplum coordinator log file in the standard logging location.
+If an input file is not supplied, then `gplogfilter` will use the `$MASTER_DATA_DIRECTORY` environment variable to locate the Greenplum master log file in the standard logging location.
 To read from standard input, use a dash \(`-`\) as the input file name.
 Input files may be compressed using `gzip`.
 In an input file, a log entry is identified by its timestamp in `YYYY-MM-DD [hh:mm[:ss]]` format.

 You can also use `gplogfilter` to search through all segment log files at once by running it through the [gpssh](gpssh.html) utility.
 For example, to display the last three lines of each segment log file: